What is Gene Editing?

 Below are a selection of frequently asked questions and useful resources for those embarking on genome editing projects:

+There are a number of recognised gene editing methods.
 Editing the genome can be achieved with engineered nucleases such as CRISPR-Cas9, ZFNs or TALENs, or with viral systems such as rAAV.
 It has been used effectively in a wide variety of tissues and organisms – at Horizon, we perform genome editing through cell line engineering in human cancer cells and IPSCs, and also in mammalian model organisms such as knockout mice and rats.

 For the most part, gene editing companies can separate genome modifications into one of two experimental categories: